 Black History Month gives us an opportunity to get to know some of the amazing black women who have shaped the world in incredible ways.
 Without a doubt, black women have been the unsung heroes of many of the positive changes that have taken place across time, all over the world.
 Unfortunately, their stories have been covered up, left out of history books, deemed unimportant, or shared incorrectly.
 Rosa Parks is one of those under and incorrectly acknowledged sheroes, and we think it’s time we share important facts about Rosa Parks with our readers.

-I learned about Rosa Parks, as they were taught to me when I was in elementary school, have been whitewashed in our schools and history books.
+The facts about Rosa Parks, as they were taught to me when I was in elementary school, have been whitewashed in our schools and history books.
 My lesson—I imagine—was much like every other child’s.
 I was taught that Rosa Parks was an older black woman who got on a bus only to find that all of the spots in the “Black section” were taken.
 I was told that she was very, very tired, so instead of standing, she chose to sit in the “Whites-only section” and refused to move when told to.

 In my young mind’s eye, I pictured this feeble, elderly African American woman who was just too exhausted to move.
 It made the story all that more horrifying to me, but it also kept me from learning about how truly inspirational Rosa Parks was.

 Black History Month: Rosa Parks As She Really Was